ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 {{secchan}} discusses security considerations for Secure Channels, in which UCCS might be used.
-This document provides the CBOR tag definition for UCCS and a discussion on security consideration for the use of UCCS in Remote Attestation Procedures (RATS).
+This document provides the CBOR tag definition for UCCS and a discussion on security consideration for the use of UCCS in RATS.
 Uses of UCCS outside the scope of RATS are not covered by this document.
 The UCCS specification -- and the use of the UCCS CBOR tag, correspondingly -- is not intended for use in a scope where a scope-specific security consideration discussion has not